-We have significantly expanded our software development operations in Shanghai, China and we expect to continue to increase headcount and infrastructure as we scale our operations in this region.
+We have significantly expanded our software development operations in Shanghai, China over the years.
 A prolonged disruption at our China facility for any reason due to natural- or man-made disasters, outbreaks of disease, such as the COVID-19 pandemic, climate change or other events outside of our control, such as equipment malfunction or large-scale outages or interruptions of service from utilities or telecommunications providers, could potentially delay our ability to launch new products or services, which could materially and adversely affect our business.
 Additionally, as a result of our international operations, we face numerous other challenges and risks, including:

-- increased complexity and costs of managing international operations; - regional economic and geopolitical instability and military conflicts:

-- limited protection of our intellectual property and other assets; - compliance with and unanticipated changes in local laws and regulations, including tax laws and regulations; - foreign currency exchange fluctuations relating to our international operating activities; - local business and cultural factors that differ from our normal standards and practices; and - differing employment practices and labor relations.
+- increased complexity and costs of managing international operations; - regional economic and geopolitical instability and military conflicts; - limited protection of our intellectual property and other assets; - · compliance with and unanticipated changes in local laws and regulations, including tax laws and regulations; - foreign currency exchange fluctuations relating to our international operating activities; - local business and cultural factors that differ from our normal standards and practices; and - differing employment practices and labor relations.